-Enter information in height and body weight column; select appropriate gender and measurement units.
+Enter information in the height and body weight column; select appropriate gender and measurement units.
 Click "Calculate".

 |18.5 to 24.9||healthy|